AAlperenB/sphere-tikz/README.md

 # sphere-tikz
-A Package to Draw 3-dimensional Spheres on TikZ
+A Package to Draw 3-Dimensional Spheres on TikZ

+I'm trying to write a package to draw 3-dimensional spheres, which is based on Tomas M. Trzeciak's <a href="http://www.texample.net/tikz/examples/map-projections/">example</a> on <a href="http://www.texample.net/">texample</a>.